 I’ve known her since I was six.
 Sandy was a friend of the family who lived next door us in Southwest Detroit, a vibrant and culturally diverse urban area.
-There exists a large Hispanic community from various origins along with African-Americans, Caucasians and Middle Easterners.
+There exists a large Hispanic community, from which I hail, along with African-Americans, Caucasians and Middle Easterners.
 The neighborhood is rough but there are a lot of good people there and we embrace each other’s cultures.

 Sandy was like my second mom.
 On Thanksgiving and Christmas she would come over for dinner because she was always alone.
-When I was a teenager I would go to her house to play checkers.
+When I was around ten I would go to her house to play checkers.
+She would tousle my dark brown hair every time she let me win.
 I knew she enjoyed the company.